Sod House Museum4628 State Highway 8

 At one time, thousands of sod houses dotted the plains of North America.
 This two-room soddy, built by Marshal McCully in 1894, is the only remaining sod house Oklahoma that was built by a homesteader.
 McCully took part in the largest of Oklahoma’s land runs when the Cherokee Outlet opened for settlement at noon on September 16, 1893.
 McCully first lived in a one-room dugout, hollowed out of a ravine bank.
 He built the two-room sod house in August 1894 using blocks of the thick buffalo grass blanketing Oklahoma’s prairies.

-McCully hitched his team to an eighteen-inch sod plow and split the grass into long rows.
+McCully hitched his team to an fourteen-inch sod plow and split the grass into long rows.
 Using a flat shovel, he chopped the rows into eighteen-inch sections.
 He then laid the sod blocks like bricks to form the walls.
 To make the roof, McCully split poles from the few trees growing in the area and laid them across the top of the walls for rafters.
 Twelve inches of sod laid on the rafters completed the roof.
 Unlike many sod houses, McCully plastered the interior walls with alkali clay.

-Although the soddy remains in its original location, a cover structure now protects it from the elements.
-Visitors can walk through the furnished sod house and imagine what life was like for Oklahoma's early settlers.
+Although the soddy remains in its original location, a cover now protects it from the elements.
+Visitors can walk through the furnished sod house and imagine what life was like for Oklahoma’s early settlers.

 Farming in Early-Day Oklahoma

 Oklahoma farmers produced a wide variety of crops including corn, cotton, winter wheat, oats, milo, maize, potatoes, sweet potatoes, peanuts, broomcorn, cowpeas, alfalfa, wild hay, and others.
 They also produced and sold poultry, eggs, cheese, butter, and garden/orchard products.
 The main crops by acreage and value, however, were corn, cotton, and winter wheat.
 An acre was the amount of land tillable by one man behind one ox in one day.
-Traditional acres were long and narrow due to the difficulty in turning the plough.
+Traditional acres were long and narrow due to the difficulty in turning the plow.
 One acre measures forty rods long and three rods wide.

 In the 1890s it would have taken Marshal McCully forty to fifty hours of labor to produce one hundred bushels (five acres) of wheat with a gang plow, seeder, harrow, binder, thresher, wagons, and horses.
 By 1987, it took only three hours of labor to produce one hundred bushels (three acres) of wheat with a tractor, thirty-five-foot sweep disk, thirty-foot drill, twenty-five-foot self-propelled combine, and trucks.
 Farming has come a long way.